collective/collective.history/README.rst

 * The action send at least one event using notify(SpecializedEvent)
 * The event implements the IObjectEvent interface
 * The addon handle this event throw an handler.
-* The handler is specialized for each context (archetype content, portlet, ...)
+* The handler is specialized for each context (archetypes, dexterity)
 * The handler filter some event or not valid context (temporary object, ...)
+* The handler create a non persistent useraction specialized for the context
+* The handler call the initialize method of the useraction (to extract data)
 * The handler get the backend (one unique backend)
-* The handler ask the backend to create one new useraction
+* The handler ask the backend to save the current useraction
-* The handler wrap the useraction into specialized version
-* The handler fill the what/when/where/who using wrapper useraction
-* The handler call the useraction's update_before_add
-* The handler call the backend.add(useraction) with a useraction unwrapped
-* The handler ask to useraction if it's valid (get all needed information)
-* If valid -> manager.add(useraction)

 How to install